turnkeylinux/pool/README.rst

   -q --quiet            suppress warnings about missing packages

   -t --tree             output dir is in a package tree format (like a repository)

+  -a|--arch ARCH        Architecture tp build for - overrides POOL_ARCH
+                            - package(s) being built must support ARCH
+                            - must be of:
+                                'amd64' - supported on amd64 host only
+                                'arm64' - supported on amd64 or arm64 host
+                                'all'   - supported on amd64 or arm64 host
+                                'any'   - on arm64 host; will only build arm64 pkgs

 Garbage collect stale data from the pool's caches
 '''''''''''''''''''''''''''''''''''''''''''''''''